aarron-lee/legion-go-tricks/README.md

 - Controllers, both attached and detached
   - note, controllers work best in X-input mode. see [official Legion Go Userguide PDF](./legion_go_user_guide_en.pdf) to read more about controller modes
   - ChimeraOS, NobaraOS, BazziteOS all ship OOTB with basic controller support
-  - BazziteOS + NobaraOS ships with HHD, which enables full gyro + back button + controller support in steam input
+  - BazziteOS ships with HHD, which enables full gyro + back button + controller support in steam input
+  - NobaraOS ships with InputPlumber, which adds support for the controller in Steam Input
   - misc: some other non-gaming distros don't include the udev rule for the controller, you can manually add it with [this script](./add-lgo-xpad-rule.sh)
 - FPS/Mouse mode works
 - scroll wheel on controller works fine for scrolling websites, etc